CDAT/uvbot/projects/adding_a_project.md

 These common options include `os`, `libtype`, `buildtype` and `category`.

 `OPTIONORDER` is a list of the option names (`libtype` in the above example) to determine in what order the options are appended into the build name.
-Each option name should appear once in this list.
+Options not listed here will not appear in the build name.

 `FEATURES` is a dictionary of optional build parameters that can be enabled or disabled in a build.
 Unlike options, features only have two states, on and off